yijunx/capaPlan/README.md

     all the files should have standardized format, if not, warning follows<br />
     grow the inclination to work towards least amount of exception possible<br />
     reduce the eyeball tasks when we do adder (eg... small ls)<br />
+    will not do adder halfway, disturbed, forget to finish<br />

 openly:<br />
     currently the capacity calculation program is a black box to IE<br />